sheat2500/HackeratiAnimationChallenge/README.md

 5. Questions are permitted

 ## Learned from this Challenge
-The most challenging task is from the last bulletin: At first, I had two options either using [Card Flip](http://developer.android.com/training/animation/cardflip.html) and [ViewPager](http://developer.android.com/training/animation/screen-slide.html)
+The most challenging task is from the last bulletin: Had two options either using [Card Flip](http://developer.android.com/training/animation/cardflip.html) and [ViewPager](http://developer.android.com/training/animation/screen-slide.html)

 Through reading the documents and searching from internet, I found ViewPager is more extenstive and has the best performance on customized animation with touch gestures.